 On the flip side, there are some things that make such software a bad fit:

-- Medical specialists do not always need the full functionality of off-the-shelf EHR solutions or may need other features that are not on hand.
+- Healthcare specialists do not always need the full functionality of off-the-shelf EHR medical software or may need other features that are not on hand.
 For example, caregivers who are too busy to enter information on new patients could benefit from using voice recognition technology, but a limited number of ready-made EHR products have such a feature.

 - Customers may ask the vendor or a third party to add some functionality to the system.
 But this always means extra expenses.
 Still, these expenses are not as high as when it comes to custom software development.

 - Healthcare organizations have to pay for upgrades, support services, different licenses, etc. So, the solution’s final cost may be higher than the customer expected.

 - Sometimes ready-made applications may fail to comply with in-house security requirements or end-users’ hardware may be not powerful enough to run them smoothly.